Slicer/Slicer/Docs/user_guide/modules/selftests.md

 * Any type of module or extension can also include self tests (and should!).

+## Information for developers

+See examples and other developer information in [Developer guide](../../developer_guide/modules/selftests).

 ## Contributors

 - Steve Pieper (Isomics)